MicrosoftDocs/fabric-docs/docs/data-science/data-science-overview.md

 Apache Spark offers capabilities to transform, prepare, and explore your data at scale.
 These Spark pools offer PySpark/Python, Scala, and SparkR/SparklyR tools for data processing at scale.
 Powerful open-source visualization libraries can enhance the data exploration experience to help better understand the data.
 Learn more about how to explore and visualize data in Synapse using Spark.

-**The last sentence above might not clearly map to the relevant Synapse-focused resource**

 ## Data Wrangler for seamless data cleansing

-The [!INCLUDE [product-name](../includes/product-name.md)] Notebook experience added a feature to leverage Data Wrangler, a code tool that prepares data and generates Python code.
+The [!INCLUDE [product-name](../includes/product-name.md)] Notebook experience added a feature to use Data Wrangler, a code tool that prepares data and generates Python code.
 This experience makes it easy to accelerate tedious and mundane tasks - for example, data cleansing, and build repeatability and automation through generated code.
 Learn more about Data Wrangler in the Data Wrangler section of this document.

-**The last sentence might need to clearly map to the relevant Data Wrangler section in this doc**

 ## Model training and experiment tracking